-Eurasian Holdings is a startup incubator started in 2000.
-Eurasian was incorporated in 2004 at the request of a group of German investors who owned shares in various problem startups, and who were seeking ideas on how to restructure their shareholdings.
+Eurasian Holdings is a startup incubator created in 2004 at the request of a group of investors who owned shares in various problem startups, and who were seeking ideas on how to restructure their shareholdings.
 It was decided to use their problem shares to seed a new holding company called Eurasian Holdings Inc, and gradually add new startups while disengaging from the original problem shareholdings.
-Subsequent liquidity for shareholders would come from private sales of the shares, by listing on a small-cap exchange, by dividending assets to interested shareholders, or in exchange for consulting and other services provided by the company.
+Subsequent liquidity for shareholders would come from private sales of the shares, by listing on a small-cap exchange, by dividending assets to interested shareholders, or in exchange for consulting and other services done by the company.
 The company's initial areas of development would be as follows:

 - Real estate projects related to health and fitness